Amazon workers' union victory upheld by U.S. labor board director | Law-Order

 A U.S. labor board director has upheld Amazon.com Inc workers' landmark union victory at a warehouse in New York, according to a decision issued Wednesday, bringing the online retailer closer to having to bargain with staff on a contract.

 Amazon has since slowed the ALU's progress.
 Workers in different facilities in New York state have rejected joining the union in two elections since, and Amazon filed objections to conduct during the original contest.
 The NLRB regional director overruled those objections on Wednesday, in line with an NLRB hearing officer's recommendations last year.
-(Reporting By Jeffrey Dastin; Editing by Himani Sarkar)
+(Reporting By Jeffrey Dastin, additional reporting by Kanjyik Ghosh; Editing by Himani Sarkar)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)